mehdiDagdoug/mehdiDagdoug.github.io/_pages/teaching.md

 The material for these courses can be found on the MyCourses website.

+## Occasional courses
+- <ins>Research course in statistics: matrix completion and missing data</ins>: (Master, 2nd year), taught in December 2025 at the University of Bourgogne Franche-Comté.

 ## Science popularization and interactions with secondary school
 - Presentation for "Soup and Science" entitled *Missing data treatment in surveys*".